 Join thousands of VIPs for cleaning, decluttering, and organizing tips sent straight to your inbox.
 As a welcome gift, we’ll send you this FREE printable Weekly Cleaning Checklist that lists exactly what to deep clean in every room of your home.

-Rinse the area, then launder as usual.
+Rinse with clean water and launder as usual.

 9. Disinfect Water Bottles